 ("She" is the subject, and "ate" is the verb)

-All the above examples include simple subjects (Kevin, I).
+All the above examples include simple forms (Kevin, I).
 Moreover, you can see that no conjunctions are added anywhere, be it at the start of a sentence or the end.
 Each statement displays a complete and fully independent thought.

 Complex Sentence